 What are the benefits of using natural round wood over machine round or fence posts?

-Natural round poles are amazingly strong for their size compared with square sawn timber, mainly because all the grain is still intact, natural is best peeps!
-The most strength is in the upright position with loads going down the length of pole.
-As beams there is plenty of strength if the correct size is chosen.
+Natural round poles are stronger for their size compared with square sawn timber, mainly because all the grain is still intact.
 WoodPoint are not qualified to recommend particular pioneering designs though we are happy to share our observations and experience about the materials.